It’s 2022, planes are full once again and airlines have removed the wavers they put into place during the pandemic.

 - Please note that customers traveling in a group, including families, will not be able to sit together unless advance seat assignments are purchased and seats are available.

 - For Basic Economy tickets, you’re not allowed a full-sized carry-on bag unless you’re a MileagePlus Premier member or companion traveling on the same reservation, the primary cardmember of a qualifying MileagePlus credit card or a Star Alliance™ Gold member.
 Everyone else who brings a full-sized carry-on bag to the gate will be required to check their bag and pay the applicable checked bag fee plus a $25 gate handling charge.
-(Exception for trans-Atlantic flights to and from the U.S., Mexico and Central America, as well as to and from El Salvador, Panama and South America where your carry-on baggage allowance is the same as for standard Economy tickets.
+(Exception: Trans-Pacific flights to and from the U.S., or trans-Atlantic flights (flights to Europe, Africa and the Middle East) to and from the U.S., Mexico and Central America, as well as to and from El Salvador, Panama and South America, where your carry-on baggage allowance is the same as for standard Economy tickets.)

 - You are allowed one small personal item that fits under the seat in front of you, such as a shoulder bag, purse, laptop bag or other item that is 9 inches x 10 inches x 17 inches (22 cm x 25 cm x 43 cm) or less.
 Mobility aids, assistive devices and medical devices including breast pumps are also permitted.